HonzaBoh/HealthDashPy/README.md

 ├── data
 │   └── hospital_data.csv
 └── src
+    |── health
-    ├── __init__.py         (optional, can be empty)
+        ├── __init__.py (empty, used for pckg)
         ├── data.py
         ├── theme.py
         ├── layout.py
         ├── callbacks.py
         ├── app.py
         └── run.py
 ```
 ## Project Setup
 To run the project, run command 'pip install -e .' and then simply call 'dashboard' command tu run the application.
 Alternatively, you can setup the project directly, keep in min all dependancies, cal 'pip install -r requirements.txt' to install them.
-All commands listed herein are supposed to be called in PROJECT_ROOT (named hospital_dashboard, if you cloned this repo)
+All commands listed herein are supposed to be called in PROJECT_ROOT (named HeatlthDashPy, if you cloned this repo)